 Society relies on collaboration between people to advance and to thrive, from settings as diverse as scientific projects, sports teams, and negotiation talks.
 But how can we get people to engage in helpful activities in a sustained and prolonged way?
-Prof. Kobi Gal and postdoc Dr. Avi Segal at Ben-Gurion University are studying the role of incentives as a mechanism to guide people’s contributions in the WeNet project.
+The team of project partner Ben-Gurion University is studying the role of incentives as a mechanism to guide people’s contributions in the WeNet project.

 Their key contribution is the design of the WeNet incentive server, which is a general purpose platform for generating non-monetary incentives for guiding users’ behaviour.
 The server supports two types of incentives: generating motivational messages and virtual rewards (such as badges) for completing tasks.
 The incentives generated by the server can naturally adapt to diverse types of users, such as their skill level, behaviour characteristics, or demographics, and they can generalise in a natural way to different domains.